 Employment Transition and Severance Agreement.
-If the Company so requests within five business days following a termination of the executive's employment by reason of the executive's disability, termination by the

-Company without Cause, termination by the executive due to poor health, or termination by the executive for Good Reason, then the executive will continue to be employed by the Company on a part time basis for a period (the "transition period") to be determined by the Company of up to 90 days, unless extended by mutual agreement.
+If the Company so requests within five business days following a termination of the employment of Dr. Medel, Messrs.
+Calabro, Wagner or Hawkins, by reason of the executive's Disability, termination by the Company without Cause, termination by the executive due to Poor Health, or termination by the executive for Good Reason, then the executive will continue to be employed by the Company on a part-time basis for a period (the "transition period") to be determined by the Company of up to 90 days, unless extended by mutual agreement.
 During this transition period, the executive is required to perform such services as may reasonably be required for the transition to others of matters previously within the executive's responsibilities.
 Unless otherwise mutually agreed, the executive will not be required to serve more than five days per month during the transition period.
 For services during the transition period, the executive will be compensated at a daily rate equal to his base salary immediately prior to the termination of his employment divided by 365.
-In addition, if the executive fully satisfies his obligations during the transition period and complies with the various restrictive covenants contained in his employment agreement, then all stock options, restricted stock and other incentive compensation awards granted to the executive by the Company prior to termination of employment will continue to vest.